-Construction Noise
+Construction Impacts

 The Eastern Neighborhoods PEIR includes two mitigation measures that address impacts from construction noise.
 PEIR Mitigation Measure F-1: Construction Noise (Pile Driving), addresses noise impacts related to pile driving.
-The proposed building would be supported by deep piers with a mat slab.
-In the event that piles are used, PEIR Mitigation Measure F-1, which is identified as Project Mitigation Measure 2 and is discussed on p.
-54, would be applicable to the proposed project.
-PEIR Mitigation Measure F-2: Construction Noise, requires the development of a noise attenuation plan and the implementation of noise attenuation measures to minimize noise impacts from construction activities.
-PEIR Mitigation Measure F-2, which is applicable to the proposed project, is identified as Project Mitigation Measure 3 and discussed on p.
-54.
+Each of the proposed buildings would be supported by a mat slab foundation; pile driving would not be required.
+Therefore, PEIR Mitigation Measure F-1 is not applicable to the proposed project.
+PEIR Mitigation Measure F-2: Construction Noise, requires the development of a noise attenuation plan and the implementation of noise attenuation measures to minimize noise impacts